-Passports for purchase: Open citizenship doors around the world
+The countries offering passports for purchase

 How CIPs came to be

-London-based Henley & Partners citizenship planning consultancy named Germany the most desirable passport in the world in its 2017 Visa Restrictions Index thanks to its visa-free entry to 177 countries.
+London-based Henley & Partners citizenship planning consultancy named Japan and Singapore the most desirable passports in the world in its 2019 Passport Index thanks to their visa-free or visa-on-arrival access to 190 jurisdictions.

 For those holding a less coveted passport, CIPs offer an alternative.

-Note: This story was originally published in September 2017.
-It was updated in October 2019.